JeeWeetje/lora-azure-iot-workshop/JavaToIotHub.md

 *Note: In this workshop, we will create uniquely named Azure resources.
 The suggested names could be reserved already.
 Just try another unique name.*

 *Note: The IoT Hub also offers the ability to send commands back to devices.
-This is not part of this workshop.*
+This will be demonstrated after this labs.*

 ### Prerequisites